helenclx/100-days-of-code/r1-log.md

 **Today's Progress:** Continued Pumpkin's Purrfect Meme Picker from Module 5 (Essential JavaScript concepts) of Scrimba’s Frontend Developer Career Path.
 Did Steps 14 to 25.

 **Thoughts:** I got to practice using the `event.target` and `etement.classList` properties to manipulate the DOM and style elements.
 This was also my first time learning about the CSS `accent-color` property.

+---

+### Day 46: 17 February 2024.
+Saturday

+**Today's Progress:** Completed Pumpkin's Purrfect Meme Picker from Module 5 (Essential JavaScript concepts) of Scrimba’s Frontend Developer Career Path, by doing Steps 26 to 38, except for the stretch goals suggested by the last scrim.

+**Thoughts:** This is a fun project that has given me the opportunity to practice multiple useful JavaScript concepts, particularly the array methods, `filter()` and `includes()`, and method chaining.